Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Main Results

 \begin{cor} Under the notation and hypotheses in Theorem \ref{thmWeightedDH}, we have

 for any given $V\in\R$.
 The same is true if $f$ is merely additive. \end{cor} It is clear that Theorem \ref{thmWeightedDH} implies Corollary \ref{corWeightedKS} when $f$ is strongly additive.
-To handle the more general case where $f$ is merely additive, we shall prove a weighted version of \cite[Theorem B]{Sha} which shows that when it comes to the distribution problem, there is no essential difference between strongly additive functions and general additive functions, and thus the distribution of an additive function $f$ is determined solely by its values at primes.
+To handle the general case where $f$ is merely additive, we shall establish a weighted version of \cite[Theorem B]{Sha} which shows that when it comes to the distribution problem, there is no essential difference between strongly additive functions and general additive functions, and thus the distribution of an additive function $f$ is determined solely by its values at primes.
 Corollary \ref{corWeightedKS} has many interesting applications.
-For instance, it is easy to see that if $h\colon\N\to\R$ is any {\it completely additive} function, i.e., $h(mn)=h(m)+h(n)$ for all $m,n\in\N$, and if $k>1$ is a positive integer, then the distribution of $h(d_k(n))$ weighted by $\alpha(n)$ is Gaussian with mean $h(k)\beta \log\log x$ and variance $h(k)^2\beta \log\log x$, provided $h(k)\ne0$.
-In \cite{Elliott1} Elliott proved a weighted Erd\H{o}s--Kac theorem concerning the Ramanujan $\tau$-function.
+For instance, it implies at once that if $h\colon\N\to\R$ is any {\it completely additive} function, i.e., $h(mn)=h(m)+h(n)$ for all $m,n\in\N$, and if $k>1$ is a positive integer, then the distribution of $h(d_k(n))$ weighted by $\alpha(n)$ is Gaussian with mean $h(k)\beta \log\log x$ and variance $h(k)^2\beta \log\log x$, provided $h(k)\ne0$.
+In \cite{Elliott1} Elliott proved a weighted Erd\H{o}s--Kac theorem concerning Ramanujan's $\tau$-function.
 In Remark \ref{rmk8.1} we describe how his result may be derived from Corollary \ref{corWeightedKS}.
-Analogues concerning elliptic holomorphic newforms of weight at least 2 can be obtained in the same way.
-In a similar fashion, one can also show that if the weight $\alpha(n)$ in Corollary \ref{corWeightedKS} satisfies further $\alpha(p)\sim\beta p^{\sigma_0-1}$ for all but a subset $E$ of primes $p$, where $\#(E\cap[2,x])=o(x(\log\log x)^{2-\vartheta_0}/(\log x)^3)$ as $x\to\infty$, then the distribution of $\Omega(\varphi(n))$ weighted by $\alpha(n)$ is approximately Gaussian with mean $\beta(\log\log x)^2/2$ and variance $\beta(\log\log x)^3/3$, generalizing an old result of Erd\H{o}s and Pomerance \cite[Theorem 3.1]{EP} in an easy manner.
-Before embarking on the proofs of our results, we describe briefly the main steps in the proof of the uniform estimates for moments.
-The starting point is the approximation to moments used by Granville, Soundararajan, Khan, Milinovich and Subedi.
-Though the underlying idea is the same, we need a more complicated version of this approximation (see Lemma \ref{lemApprox}) due to the more general nature of our multiplicative weight functions $\alpha(n)$.
-To utilize it, we first need to develop an asymptotic formula for the mean value of $\alpha(n)$ with $n\le x$ restricted to any squarefree integer $a\in\N\cap[1,x]$ (see Lemma \ref{lemMV2}).
-An important feature of this formula is that it holds uniformly for all squarefree integer $a\in\N\cap[1,x]$, which is key to both applying the moment approximation and making the moment estimates uniform.
-This formula will serve as the substitute for the one concerning $d_k(n)$ used by Khan, Milinovich and Subedi.
-Unlike the proof given by Khan, Milinovich and Subedi, which is based on Peron's formula and makes use of the special property $d_k(mn)\le d_k(m)d_k(n)$ for all $m,n\in\N$, our proof uses the mean value estimate for $\alpha(n)$ given by \cite[Theorem 2.1]{BT} and is completely elementary.
-This is done in the next section.
-After applying the moment approximation, we find that the estimation of the main contribution can be worked out as in \cite{GS} and \cite{KMS}.
-It is the estimation of the error terms that is more involved in our case.
-In particular, the estimation of the error term in the moment approximation provided by Lemma \ref{lemApprox} in Section \ref{S:Moments} requires separate treatments according as $\beta=1$ or $\beta\ne1$.
-Besides, since the error term in our asymptotic formula for the mean value of $\alpha(n)$ over $a\mid n$ supplied by Lemma \ref{lemMV2} in Section \ref{S:MVT} is weaker than what one can obtain for the special weight $d_k(n)$ by complex analytic approaches, we need to handle the case $\beta\in(0,1)$ with some special care and tailor the selection of parameters accordingly in order to minimize the error terms.
-With these new technical complications being taken care of, we obtain the desired uniform estimates for moments stated in Theorems \ref{thmMT2} and \ref{thmMT2V}.
+Analogues on elliptic holomorphic newforms of weight at least 2 can be obtained in the same way.
+In a similar fashion, one can also show that if the weight $\alpha$ in Corollary \ref{corWeightedKS} satisfies the additional condition that $\alpha(p)\sim\beta p^{\sigma_0-1}$ for all but a subset $E$ of primes $p$, where $\#(E\cap[2,x])=o(x(\log\log x)^{2-\vartheta_0}/(\log x)^3)$ as $x\to\infty$, then the distribution of $\Omega(\varphi(n))$ weighted by $\alpha(n)$ is Gaussian with mean $\beta(\log\log x)^2/2$ and variance $\beta(\log\log x)^3/3$, generalizing an old result of Erd\H{o}s and Pomerance \cite[Theorem 3.1]{EP} in an easy manner.

 \begin{rmk} The condition that $f(p)=o((\log p)^{\epsilon})$ for any given $\epsilon>0$, mentioned by Halberstam \cite{Hal2}, does not imply (\ref{S1EquKS}) in general.
 To see this, assume for the moment that there exists an infinite subset $\mathcal{P}$ of primes such that